Jamison Crowder: 2016 season

-On September 18, 2016, Crowder caught his first touchdown of the season against the Dallas Cowboys, an eleven-yard reception.
+On September 18, 2016, Crowder caught his first touchdown of the season against the Cowboys, an eleven-yard reception.
 On September 25, 2016, Crowder caught four passes for 78 yards against the New York Giants, including a 55-yard touchdown, his second touchdown of the season.
 Crowder also recorded a 52-yard punt return.
 On October 9, 2016, against the Baltimore Ravens, Crowder returned a punt 85 yards for a touchdown, becoming the first Redskins player to do so since Santana Moss in 2008.
 For the play, Crowder was named NFC Special Teams Player of the Week, his first such award.
 On October 16, 2016, Crowder caught his fifth touchdown of his career against the Philadelphia Eagles, a sixteen-yarder.
 On October 23, 2016, Crowder caught seven passes for 108 yards against the Detroit Lions, his second 100+ yard game.
 On October 30, 2016, Crowder caught a career-high nine passes for 107 yards against the Cincinnati Bengals, his third 100+ game.
 On November 13, 2016, Crowder caught four passes for 37 yards and a touchdown against the Minnesota Vikings.
 Crowder reached the 100 career reception mark in just 25 games, the third fastest in franchise history outside of Gary Clark (22) and Charlie Brown (23).
 On November 20, 2016, Crowder caught three passes for 102 yards and a touchdown against the Green Bay Packers.
-The Redskins had two 100-yard receivers (Crowder and Pierre Garcon) and a 100-yard rusher (Robert Kelley) in a single game for the first time since Week 1 of the 1999 season (Michael Westbrook, Albert Connell, and running back Stephen Davis against the Dallas Cowboys).
+The Redskins had two 100-yard receivers (Crowder and Pierre Garcon) and a 100-yard rusher (Robert Kelley) in a single game for the first time since Week 1 of the 1999 season (Michael Westbrook, Albert Connell, and running back Stephen Davis against the Cowboys).
 The Redskins featured two 100-yard receiving performances in a single game for the first time since 2014 season (Pierre Garcon and Desean Jackson at Philadelphia Eagles).
 It was Crowder's third straight game with a touchdown.
 Crowder recorded his fourth 100-yard game of his career.
 With Crowder's six touchdowns, he became the first Redskin to record at least six touchdowns in a season within the first two years of a career since 2009 (Fred Davis).
-On November 24, 2016, Crowder caught eight passes for 88 yards against the Dallas Cowboys.
+On November 24, 2016, Crowder caught eight passes for 88 yards against the Cowboys.
 On December 4, 2016, Crowder caught three passes for 42 yards and a touchdown against the Arizona Cardinals.
 Crowder caught a 26-yard touchdown, his seventh touchdown of the season.

 Crowder finished the season with 67 receptions for 847 yards and seven touchdowns.

 2017 season

-During Thursday Night Football against the New York Giants in Week 12 on Thanksgiving Day, Crowder finished with 141 receiving yards and a touchdown as the Redskins won 20–10.
+During Thursday Night Football against the Giants in Week 12 on Thanksgiving Day, Crowder finished with 141 receiving yards and a touchdown as the Redskins won 20–10.
 Overall, he finished the 2017 season with 66 receptions for 789 receiving yards and three touchdowns.